Commands are similar to remote procedure calls (RPCs). There are two main types of commands: component commands and world commands.

-For details on implementing entity queries, see the language-specific docs:
+For details on implementing entity queries, see the SDK-specific docs:

 SpatialOS provides a success guarantee for commands: if a command response indicates that the command was executed successfully on the target worker, then it must be the case that the command was fully executed on the target worker, and that component updates sent in the command handler were applied by SpatialOS.